 We manage so many aspects of our life online.
 Have you ever stopped to question how complacent you might be with your identity?

-According to Scamwatch, in 2019, Australians lost at least $4.3 million to identity theft.
-Identity theft is becoming more common – we’ve outlined some key things to be aware of and some tips to help you stay safe online.
+According to Scamwatch, in 2022, Australian lost at least $10 million to identity theft.1 As this type of scam is becoming more common, we want to help you be equipped to spot them.
+We’ve outlined some key things to be aware of and some tips to help you stay safe online.

 How strong are your passwords?